When to head to urgent care

-Some issues can be handled by urgent care, often with less wait time
+Some issues can be handled there, often with less wait time than the emergency room

 IN THE NEWS: When illness and injury strike, the emergency room may not be the ideal (or fastest) place to be seen.
 Many issues can be handled by urgent care.